qqkookie/d2lootfilter/README.md

 ### Settings

 The first time you join a game with the plugin loaded it should create a `d2lootfilter.ini` settings file in your Diablo II directory.
 These are the following settings that can be changed.
+Or setting can be read from  "\[D2LootFilter\]" section of `BaseMod.ini` or `Plugy.ini`.

 | Setting | Description |
 |-|-|